kwatch/benry-ruby/benry-cmdapp/README.md

 If you want to list only action names (or alias names), specify `-L action` or `-L alias` option.
 See [Q: How to list only aliases (or actions) excluding actions (or aliases) ?](#q-how-to-list-only-aliases-or-actions-excluding-actions-or-aliases-) for details.

-If prefix (such as `xxx:`) is specified instead of action name, Benry-CmdApp lists action names which have that prefix.
+If category prefix (such as `xxx:`) is specified instead of action name, Benry-CmdApp lists action names which have that category prefix.

 Output: